NCCA/Lectures/ASE/BasicCPP/slides.md

 # C++ 11 (-std=c++11)
 - was approved by ISO on 12 August 2011
-- Not all compilers support all features
+- Pretty much 100% standard coverage in all compilers
-- clang++ 5.0 seems to do a good job as well as g++ 4.8,
-- a good list of features / support [here](https://isocpp.org/wiki/faq/cpp11)
-- is now quite common in production
+- Was a massive change when introduced, added core principles such as
+	- RAII (Resource Acquisition Is Initialisation) as much as possible
+	- move semantics
+	- smart pointers
+	- lambdas
+	- auto

 --

 # C++ 14 (-std=c++14)

-- Is becoming quite common in most modern compilers
-- becoming more common (but mainly seen as a bug fix for c++ 11)
+- Seen as a minor update to C++ 11 with bug fixes
+- Fairly common and supported by most compilers
 - a good list of features / support [here](https://isocpp.org/wiki/faq/cpp14-language)

 --